Finite-temperature effects on the threshold cusps in $\pi\pi$ and $D\bar{D}^{\ast}$ scatterings from relativistic heavy-ion collisions: Summary and outlook

 The present formalism can be applied, not only to boson-boson systems, but also to boson-fermion and fermion-fermion systems.
 Indeed, there are several candidates of cusp or dip structures reported in experiments: $\Sigma N$ ($I=1/2$) cusp~\cite{Dalitz:1980zc}, $\bar{K}N$ ($I=1$) cusp~\cite{Belle:2022ywa}, $\eta\Lambda$ cusp~\cite{Zhang:2024jby} and so on.
 As for $\Sigma N$ ($I=1/2$) and $\bar{K}N$ ($I=1$), we can introduce the isospin symmetry breaking and may be able to study the plateau-structure as we have discussed in the $\pi\pi$ scatterings.
 The $\eta\Lambda$ cusp is relevant to the property of $\Lambda(1670)$.
 As far as the hadron masses and decay widths are less modified in hot medium, we can expect that the cusp or dip structures around the thresholds become enhanced or suppressed and they bring us important information on the hadron scatterings.
 Further studies are left for future.

-~~ We are grateful to Xingyu Guo, and Pengyu Niu for the helpful discussion.
+~~ We are grateful to Xingyu Guo, Pengyu Niu, Xinyue Hu, and Quanxing Ye for the helpful discussion.
 This work is partly supported by the National Natural Science Foundation of China with Grant Nos.~12375073 and ~12035007, Guangdong Provincial funding with Grant No.~2019QN01X172.
 A.~H. is supported in part by the JSPS Grants-in-Aid for Scientific Research with Grant Nos.
 21H04478(A) and 24K07050(C).
 Y.~Z. is supported in part by the Guangdong Provincial international exchange program for outstanding young talents of scientific research in 2023.